Rules you must follow if your septic tank or small sewage discharge treatment plant releases (discharges) liquid to a surface water.

 You stop using your treatment system - make sure it’s properly decommissioned

-You must remove anything that could cause pollution (eg remaining sludge) when you stop using a septic tank or sewage treatment plant.
+You must remove anything that could cause pollution (for example, remaining sludge) when you stop using a septic tank or sewage treatment plant.

-This doesn’t apply if you only stop using the equipment temporarily, for example if your property is empty.
+This does not apply if you only stop using the equipment temporarily, for example if your property is empty.

 You can ask a maintenance company for advice on how to decommission your septic tank or treatment plant properly.